terrytaylorbonn/terrytaylorbonn.github.io/pal.markdown

 #### **Without AI**

 This was the original PAL architecture.
-This is what demos D1-D7 were all about.
+This is what demos D1-D7 are all about.

 #### **With AI**